FStarLang/FStar/doc/book/part1/part1.rst

 ``t``.

-In the next few chapters we'll learn about how to program total functions and prove  then correct.
+In the next few chapters we'll learn about how to program total functions and prove them correct.

 .. toctree::
    :hidden: